 At the same time, this data is also unsettling because it demonstrates a fundamental challenge with the way organizations are structured.
-Unfortunately some of that 66% of employees who are disinterested in leadership positions will pursue them anyway.
+Unfortunately, some of that 71% of employees who are disinterested in leadership positions will be encouraged to pursue them anyway.
 That’s because in too many organizations, ‘up’ is the only way to develop.
-So those without a genuine appetite to lead will chase down promotions because it’s their only chance to grow.
+And in today’s hiring market, talent pipelines are running dry.
+So those without a genuine appetite to lead will be encouraged into these roles anyways.

 So, what’s an organization to do?
 Plenty!

-- Distinguish between the 34% and 66%.
-Ensuring job satisfaction, engagement and, ultimately, results demands that you understand employees, their motivations, and their aspirations.
+- Get clear about what your employees really want.
+Ensuring job satisfaction, engagement, and, ultimately, results demands that you understand employees, their motivations, and their aspirations.

 - Work with those who possess an authentic desire to lead, finding ways to cultivate these skills and talents – even before opportunities for promotion open up.
 Leadership isn’t reserved for certain levels.
 It’s a state of mind and a set of skills that can be practiced regardless of role.

 - Find ways to reward employees for deepening their knowledge and skills… without changing roles.
-(Let’s be honest, many of the 66% are pursuing leadership because it comes with a pay bump.)
+(Let’s be honest, most people who pursue promotions do so because of the potential pay raise.)

 - Consider treating leadership as a discipline rather than a level.
 What if advancing to leadership was a lateral rather than vertical move?
 What if it didn’t come with an automatic raise?
 What if people moved into leadership because they really wanted to do that kind of work?

-Information like that generated in the CareerBuilder study can be a powerful tool for organizations to look differently at leadership, who wants it, and why.
+Information like that generated in the Invanti study can be a powerful tool for organizations to look differently at leadership roles, who want them, and why.
 It also helps organizations produce better results by ensuring that 100% of employees are doing the work they want to do most.